jackandcarter/DemiCat/demibot/README.md

 The Discord bot requires the `GUILD_MESSAGES` and `GUILD_MEMBERS` intents.
 After obtaining an API key, the plugin wizard can configure channels via the `/api/channels` endpoint.

+## Notepad API

+DemiBot exposes `/api/notepad` for listing sections and pages plus mutation endpoints for creating, renaming, deleting, and reordering content.
+All write operations require an API key tied to an officer role, while any linked user may read the current state.

+Real-time updates stream over `/ws/notepad`; the payloads mirror the REST responses so the Dalamud plugin and any other clients stay synchronized.
+Each page update carries a `version` field—send it back when saving to perform optimistic concurrency checks.
+If the stored version is newer, the API returns HTTP 409 so the client can surface a conflict dialog or refresh before overwriting remote changes.